 Feel the breeze on your face as you ride the chairlift to the alpine.
-The floral aromas intensify as you soar above the flowery slopes that are painted petal by petal by Mother Nature herself.
-The trails are calling, leading you up in the alpine, along flower-strewn cliffs and silent forests, into a yawning alpine meadow.
-It’s warm and breezy in the alpine meadows where your quiet reverie is only broken by the gentle buzzing of bees flitting from flower to flower.
+Floral aromas intensify as you soar above the flowery slopes, painted petal by petal by Mother Nature herself.
+The trails are calling you, leading you up in the alpine.
+Meander along flower-strewn cliffs and silent forests then into a yawning alpine meadow.
+It’s warm and breezy in the alpine meadows.
+Your quiet reverie is only broken by the gentle buzzing of bees flitting from flower to flower.
 The light blue sky streams sunlight on your shoulders as you watch a golden eagle floating in the thermals above your head.
-Take a break from your sojourn and look toward the horizon lined by ever-greater mountain peaks.
+Look toward the horizon lined by ever-greater mountain peaks.
 Lie back in a blanket of blossoms and watch the clouds silently drift by.
-The alpine meadows are in bloom for a short time only — go ahead, bask in their beauty — these fleeting moments don’t last forever.
+The alpine meadows are only in bloom for a short time.
+Go ahead, bask in their beauty, because these fleeting moments don’t last forever.

 Walk Among Blossoms July/August

 Sun Peaks Resort may be famous for skiing, but when the summer wildflowers are in bloom, you can’t help but want to lace up your hiking boots and hit the trails.
-Mountains once covered in snow come alive with a tapestry of colour: sunshine yellow of the Balsamroot; the candy orange of the Tiger Lily; the prickly purple of the Canadian thistle; acre after acre of pink and blue Lupine, and varying shades of greens that feel like they stretch on for days.
+Mountains once covered in snow come alive with a tapestry of colour.
+Capture the sunshine yellow of the Balsamroot, the candy orange of the Tiger Lily, and the prickly purple of the Canadian thistle.
+Wander through acre after acre of pink and blue Lupine, and varying shades of greens that feel like they stretch on for days.

 Alpine Blossom Festival

 The mountain trails of Sun Peaks appear as though Mother Nature took hold of her paintbrush and speckled the hills in every known (and unknown) colour.
-Bring your camera along on your hike — you’ll want to capture and remember this natural work of art.
-The colours peak late July just in time for the annual Alpine Blossom Festival being held July 29-30, 2017.
-With entertainment as vibrant as the wildflower meadows themselves, this family-friendly festival celebrates the very best of summer in Sun Peaks.
-This year enjoy Shred Kelly.
+Bring your camera along on your hike.
+You’ll want to capture and remember this natural work of art.

 Progressive Hiking Throughout the Valley